shesha-io/docs.shesha/docs/front-end-basics/form-components/Layouts/divider.md

 # Divider

-Used to create a sense of order, separate different types of content, and improve the overall reading experience by guiding the reader through the document.
+The Divider is used to create a sense of order, separate different types of content, and improve the overall reading experience by guiding the reader through the document.

 - Divide sections of an article.
 - Divide inline text and links such as the operation column of a table.
 - Differentiating Between Comments or Notes.

-<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=fd020433-5ec7-41b2-9ddc-d86e3ed2c1ae" title="Divider Component" ></iframe>
+[//]: # (<iframe width="100%" height="500" src="https://pd-docs-adminportal-test.shesha.dev/shesha/forms-designer/?id=fd020433-5ec7-41b2-9ddc-d86e3ed2c1ae" title="Divider Component" ></iframe>)

-## Content Properties
+## Properties

-These properties are customizable options present in the property pane of the component, allowing users to modify the component according to their preferences.
-All of the properties contain a Javascript editor which allows users to execute Javascript expressions to control the component.
+The following properties are available to configure the behavior of the component from the form editor (this is in addition to [common properties](/docs/front-end-basics/form-components/common-component-properties.md).

 ### Container